adharikrishnan/object-detection-real-time/README.md

 # object-detection-real-time
-A Real-time, Object Oriented Implementation of the Mobile Net SDD object detection model for use with Cameras.
+A Real-time, Object Oriented Implementation of the Mobile Net SSD object detection model for use with Cameras.